isidoraaleksic08/KIII-Project/README.md

 - **backend/** - Spring Boot application with REST API
 - **frontend/** - React application for the user interface
 - **db-init/** - SQL scripts for database creation and initialization
+## The application is fully dockerized and can be started using Docker or Docker Compose.